vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

-If the user's account has insufficient funds at this time, the payment will either succeed and put the customer's card/account in the negative (as an overdraft), or fail because the customer's card/account can not be put into the negative - for example youth accounts.
+If the user's account has insufficient funds at this time, the payment will either succeed and put the customer's card/account in the negative (as an overdraft), or fail because the customer's card/account cannot be put into the negative - for example youth accounts.
-Vipps can not know in advance what will happen.
+Vipps cannot know in advance what will happen.

 It is also possible that the card expires, is blocked, etc somewhere between the time of reservation and the time of capture.
-Vipps can not know in advance what will happen.
+Vipps cannot know in advance what will happen.

 In many cases the bank will have a register of expired reservations and they will force the capture through if the account allows this.